Death Classification: Line of Duty Death

 Officer Burns, at the time, said he heard a shot and found Officer Sims laying on the pavement with a bullet wound in his chest.
 Officer Burns radioed for help and several backup officers responded within minutes.
 Garcia fled into a building at 1445 West Lexington Street and threatened the occupants with a gun.
 A search of the area was conducted and after Garcia was spotted crouching in the basement of the building he barricaded himself in.
 Tear gas bombs were shot into the cellar.
 Garcia was ordered to surrender and answered with gunfire.
 His answer was followed by 60 rounds of bullets from responding officers.
 A Detective marksmen brought Garcia down and he was killed in the exchange of gunfire.

-Officer Sims was waked at Jackson Funeral Home and his funeral mass was held at St. Marks Episcopal Methodist Episcopal Church located at 348 South Jefferson Street, Joliet, Illinois.
+Officer Sims was waked at Jackson Funeral Home.
+His funeral mass was held at St. Marks Episcopal Methodist Episcopal Church located at 348 South Jefferson Street, Joliet, Illinois.
 He was laid to rest on December 11, 1956 in Elmhurst Cemetery, 1212 East Washington Street, Joliet, Illinois.

 Patrolman Osbourne Sims, born October 21, 1923, received his Probationary Appointment to the Chicago Police Department on August 26, 1955.

 Patrolman Sims served in the U.S. Navy, was a veteran of World War II and the Korean War and was Honorably Discharged.
 He was survived by his wife, Bertha; children: Charlene, Cynthia and Kenneth and step-daughter, Katherine.
 He was preceded in death by his parents: Lucius and Malissa (nee Thigden).